The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Geometrical Stoquastic Perturbation Gadgets

 \section{Geometrical Stoquastic Perturbation Gadgets}

 We now present a series of gadgets, inspired by \refcite{OT08}, specific to stoquastic Hamiltonians for reducing a local stoquastic Hamiltonian on a spatially sparse graph to one on a planar graph.
-The main gadgets required for this reduction are: \begin{enumerate} \item the \textsc{Subdivision} gadget, \item the \textsc{Cross} gadget, \item the \textsc{Fork} gadget, \item the \textsc{Triangle} gadget. \end{enumerate} Each gadget serves a specific purpose.
-The \textsc{Fork} and \textsc{Triangle} gadgets are used to reduce the degree of vertices.
-The \textsc{Cross} gadget's role is to planarise the interaction graph.
+Our gadgets preserve the stoquasticity and $2$-locality of the Hamiltonian --- specifically, we constructed new Hamiltonians that are $2$-local term-wise stoquastic and act on qubit systems.
+The main gadgets required for this reduction are: \begin{enumerate} \item the \textsl{Subdivision} gadget, \item the \textsl{Cross} gadget, \item the \textsl{Fork} gadget, \item the \textsl{Triangle} gadget. \end{enumerate} Each gadget serves a specific purpose.
+The \textsl{Fork} and \textsl{Triangle} gadgets are used to reduce the degree of vertices.
+The \textsl{Cross} gadget's role is to planarise the interaction graph.
 We have already seen a subdivision gadget.
-However, we emphasise that a $2$-local stoquastic interaction can also be subdivided --- proving useful for the \textsc{Triangle} and other gadget identities.
+However, we emphasise that a $2$-local stoquastic interaction can also be subdivided --- proving useful for the \textsl{Triangle} and other gadget identities.
 Each gadgets' analysis is analogous to the generic subdivision gadget and so we will not cover a preliminary sketch of the original ideas from \refcite{OT08}.

 In the general $2$-local case the Hamiltonian can be expressed as a summation of $2$-local Pauli terms.
 The degree of each vertex could then be characterised by its \emph{Pauli-degree}, i.e., the number of Pauli operators emanating from said vertex.
 The task was to construct a series of gadgets that could \begin{inparaenum}[(a)] \item reduce the Pauli-degree of each vertex to three, and \item reduce the graph to a planar one. \end{inparaenum} We do not have the luxury of a Pauli decomposition and hence must resort to a different way of constructing gadgets.
 The elements of the subdivision gadget serve as a basis for those to come.
 We can leverage the construction of \cref{eq:OG_subdivision_Vmain} to determine how other gadgets should act.
 We must always ensure the unperturbed Hamiltonian, perturbation term and perturbed Hamiltonian are stoquastic.